seamusabshere/cache/README.md

     @cache.get 'hello', 'world'

 You can specify a more useful cache client:

-    require 'memcached' # a really fast memcached client gem require 'cache'     # this gem, which provides a standard interface raw_client = Memcached.new '127.0.0.1:11211'
-    @cache = Cache.wrap(raw_client)

-or

     require 'redis'     # the redis key-value store require 'cache'     # this gem, which provides a standard interface